tbuchloh/tolino-cloud-backup/README.md

 **TolinoCloud** is an inofficial implementation of the tolino cloud web reader REST API.

-**This project** is a fork that uses the tolino API to sync an entire Calibre library into the tolino cloud - this includes all books in epub format, most of the metadata from the Calibre library that tolino supports, the cover images from Calibre, and the creation of a collection in tolino
+**tolino-calibre-sync** is a fork that uses the tolino API to sync an entire Calibre library into the tolino cloud - this includes all books in epub format, most of the metadata from the Calibre library that tolino supports, the cover images from Calibre, and the creation of a collection in tolino